-Here's our top four melt and pour soap-making books to help get you started.
+Here's our top four melt and pour soap-making books.

 An informative and well-designed book by Marie Browning.
 This book is really good for beginners.
 Herbs and essential oils play a large part in the finished products in this book, highlighting step-by-step, and detailed information.
 This book has beautiful photography as well as packaging ideas for your completed soap

 Comments will be approved before showing up.